 Moreover, the shape of the potential itself can be retrieved through force measurements.
 Because of the negligible inertia in the translational motion of bubbles at these tiny scales, friction forces exactly balance the force acting on the bubbles.
-The friction force is inferred from the measured velocity vector: The friction force of a confined bubble of velocity \mathbf{v} is mainly due to friction with the walls and and may be expressed as $\mathbf{F}f = \alpha(v)\mu\,h\,\mathbf{v}$, with μ the fluid viscosity.
+The friction force is inferred from the measured velocity vector: The friction force of a confined bubble of velocity v is mainly due to friction with the walls and may be expressed as $\mathbf{F}f = \alpha(v)\mu h\mathbf{v}$, with μ the fluid viscosity.
 The friction coefficient α decreases with velocity because faster bubbles are lubricated by thicker films.
-We calibrated $\alpha(v) \simeq 11(h/R)^{3/2}(\mu v/\sigma)^{-1/2}$ in presence of surfactant [29], with σ the surface tension of fluid ($\simeq 30 \text{ mN/m}$).
-The acting forces on a bubble's trajectory during assembly or during aggregation are displayed in Figure 4c.
+We calibrated $\alpha(v) \approx 11(h/R)^{3/2}(\mu v/\sigma)^{-1/2}$ in the presence of surfactant [31], with σ the surface tension of fluid (\approx 30 mN/m).
+The acting forces on a bubble's trajectory during assembly or during aggregation are displayed in Fig. 4(c).
 In this particular experiment, we found from Eq.
 (1) and from the estimation of $P{2,0}$ that the vibration amplitude is indeed small: $\varepsilon = 5.9 \times 10^{-2}$.

-The model of surface waves is further comforted by the fact that the bubbles also interacted with the side boundaries of the channel.
-It was observed that they kept a distance from the boundary that was equal to about half the distance between the bubbles (Fig. 2b), or the bubbles squarely contact the wall.
-This interaction can be explained by the fact that surface waves are reflected by the boundaries, and after reflection are equivalent to those emitted by 'image' bubbles, placed symmetrically on the other side of the boundary.
-Bubbles therefore interact with their images, which produces this 'Narcissus' effect [30].
+The model of surface waves is further supported by the fact that the bubbles also interacted with the side boundaries of the channel.
+It was observed that they kept a distance from the boundary that was equal to about half the distance between the bubbles [Fig. 2(b)], or the bubbles squarely contact the wall.
+This interaction can be explained by the fact that surface waves are reflected by the boundaries, and after reflection are equivalent to those emitted by "image" bubbles, placed symmetrically on the other side of the boundary.
+Bubbles therefore interact with their images, which produces this "Narcissus" effect [32].

-Conclusion The self-organization we report, based on a wave-particle duality, shares common features with the bouncing of liquid drops at the surface of a vibrating liquid [31].
+Conclusion.-The self-organization we report, based on a wave-particle duality, shares common features with the bouncing of liquid drops at the surface of a vibrating liquid [33].
 However, there are two main qualitative differences: the first is that the bubble interaction does not use gravity, and the second is that the excitation amplitude is small, with no clear critical amplitude.

-Our understanding of bubble organization allows us to envision the fabrication of bubbles arrangements at a micrometric size.
-The generation of 'crystal on a demand' opens promising perspectives for creating adaptive phononic arrays, tuned by the excitation frequency.
+Our understanding of bubble organization allows us to envision the fabrication of bubble arrangements at a micrometric size.
+The generation of "crystal on demand" opens promising perspectives for creating adaptive phononic arrays, tuned by the excitation frequency.
 In the same spirit, the control of periodically arranged voids would be interesting as templates to synthesize new materials.